Kernix13/beginner-git-commands/README.md

 Check out this video from the YouTube channel LearnWebCode: [Git Tutorial Part 3: Installation, Command-line & Clone](https://youtu.be/UFEby2zo-9E 'Git Tutorial').
 I did not take great notes on that video but I used his steps to run the `config` commands below.
 Follow his instructions using Git Bash.
 Eventually, you will use VS Code for 99% of the commands in this guide.

 **Note**: On your first push ever to GitHub, you will need to provide a user name and email address to git, I assume the ones used when you created your GitHub account.
 This is so git knows that you are who you say you are.
-I think the commands are something like this:
+The commands look like this:

 ```
 git config --global user.name "any user name"
 git config --global user.email "youremail@somewhere.com"
 ```

-The git config command is used initially to configure the user.name and user.email.
+The git config command is used initially to configure the user.name and user.email fields.
 This specifies what email id and username will be used from a local repository.
-When git config is used with --global flag, it writes the settings to all repositories on the computer.
+When git config is used with the `--global` flag, it writes the settings to all repositories on the computer.

-The `--global` flag tells GIT that you’re going to use your email for all repos.
+The `--global` flag tells GIT that you’re going to use the email above for all repos.
 Replace that with `--local` to use different emails for different repos.

-Some people will mention using an SSH key.
-I found that a little confusing.
+Some people will mention using an SSH key to validate your identity.
+I found that a little confusing so I prefer the method above.

 Also, try the following command to see all the configutarion settings: